What is Trichotillomania or 'Hair Pulling Disorder'?

-Pronounced: trik-oh-till-oh-MAY-nee- uh or often shortened to TTM or ‘trich’, trichotillomania is a type of hair loss which is an anxiety condition.
+What exactly is Trichotillomania?
+Pronounced: trik-oh-till-oh-MAY-nee- uh or often shortened to TTM or ‘trich’, trichotillomania is a type of hair loss that.
+Trichotillomania is also termed "hair pulling disorder", and is classified as an anxiety disorder.

 Watch Hattie’s story:

-Trichotillomania occurs when patients have a strong urge to persistently rub or pull out their hair.
-It can be accompanied by other disorders, including depression, anxiety or obsessive-compulsive disorder (OCD).
+Trichotillomania or hair pulling disorder occurs when patients have a strong urge to persistently rub or pull out their hair.
+This hair pulling disorder can be accompanied by other disorders, including depression, anxiety or obsessive-compulsive disorder (OCD).
 As with other types of hair loss, such as alopecia areata, periods of intense stress may trigger it.

 Unfortunately, it remains one of the least researched and most misunderstood disorders, and many people feel like they’re the only ones going through it.
 Hair loss advocate Hattie Gilford explains: “A lot of people don't even know what trichotillomania is, even though one in 50 people have the condition.
 I think this is largely because people often feel too ashamed to talk about it.
 I really hope people watch this campaign and realise that they're not alone.”